Electronik21/freecam-datapack/README.md

 ### Limitations

 - Since scoreboards can only store integers, your coordinates will get rounded when you disable freecam.
-This can cause issues if you're not standing on a full block or standing on the edge of a block, although the pack tries to fix some of this by teleporting you 1 block higher if it detects that you would fall through the floor or into lava.
+This can cause issues if you're not standing on a full block or standing on the edge of a block, although the pack tries to fix some of this by teleporting you 1 block higher if it detects that you are inside a block.
 - Since it puts you into spectator mode, you are effectively removed from the world until you disable it, meaning other players will see you disappear.
-Players can abuse this to avoid damage from mobs also.
+Players can also abuse this to avoid damage from mobs.
+- Modded dimensions are not supported (yet).
 - Teleporting between dimensions on Bedrock Edition using GeyserMC seems to be broken and doesn't always teleport you to the correct location on disable, idk what's causing that but I'm not a bedrock developer

 *Thanks to [this reddit comment](https://www.reddit.com/r/MinecraftCommands/comments/ubo6yj/comment/i7dnrbk/?context=3) for solving some confusion I had with scoreboards!*